ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 If you want to manually test improvement, you can verse your current bot against an older version and see who comes out on top.
 If you are doing this in RLBot, you will have to wait a while, as it takes many goals to actually begin to know if the bot is improving.

-For my first rlgym-ppo bot I wrote a little python script that used rlgym-sim to run an infinite game between two versions of my bot.
+For my first rlgym-ppo bot I wrote a little Python script that used rlgym-sim to run an infinite game between two versions of my bot.
 This could run far faster than real-time (unlike RLBot) so I was quickly able to see if the bot was actually improving as the scoreline rapidly climbed.

 ## Nextoification